 There are an estimated 700,000 Americans living in Canada.

-There are lots of good reasons for living north of the border, but there’s no need to list them here.
-More importantly, if you’re an American expatriate living in Canada, what exactly do you need to know regarding filing US expat (and Canadian) taxes?
+Canada is the top destination for Americans living abroad.
+If you’re an American expatriate living in Canada though, what exactly do you need to know regarding filing US expat (and Canadian) taxes?

 US taxes – what you need to know

-If your annual income is more than US$10,000 (or $400 self-employed), you must file a form 1040.
-While any tax due is still due on April 15th, expats get an automatic filing extension until June 15th.
-This can be extended still further until October 15th.
+If your annual income is more than $12,400 (in 2020, or just $400 for self-employed individuals, or just $5 for Americans married filing separately with a foreigner), then you have to file form 1040.
+While any tax owed is still due on April 15th, expats get an automatic filing extension up until June 15th.
+This can be extended further until October 15th.

-If you live abroad and have assets worth over US$200,000, you also need to file a form 8938 declaring them.
+If you have have financial assets registered outside the US worth over US$200,000 per person, you also need to file Form 8938 to declare them.

-If you have more than US$10,000 in total in one or more foreign bank accounts at any time during the tax year, you also need to file FinCEN form 114, sometimes known as an FBAR (Foreign Bank Account Report).
+If you have more than US$10,000 in aggregate in foreign financial accounts, including all of your bank and investment accounts, at any time during the tax year, you should also file FinCEN form 114, better known as an FBAR (Foreign Bank Account Report).

 “A 2013 survey commissioned by Thomson Reuters asked 1,009 Canadians if they liked filing their taxes.
 41 per cent said yes.”